-Our industrial minerals are produced by the Ma’aden Industrial Minerals Company (MIMC), established in 2009 as a wholly owned subsidiary of Ma’aden.
-It specializes in extracting and adding value to the Kingdom’s extensive deposits of industrial minerals which include low grade bauxite (LGB), kaolin and caustic calcined magnesite (CCM).
-Our industrial mineral production is used to meet the needs of Ma’aden affiliates, with the remaining output supplied to Saudi and GCC customers.
-Our operations include:
+Ma'aden industrial minerals are produced by the Ma’aden Industrial Minerals Company (MIMC), established in 2009 as a wholly-owned subsidiary of Ma’aden.
+It specializes in extracting and adding value to the Kingdom’s extensive deposits of industrial minerals which include low-grade bauxite (LGB), kaolin and caustic calcined magnesite (CCM).
+Ma'aden industrial mineral production is used to meet the needs of Ma’aden affiliates, with the remaining output supplied to Saudi and GCC customers.
+Ma'aden operations include:

-- a kaolin and low grade bauxite mine in the central zone of Az Zabirah deposit in Saudi Arabia’s Hail province;
+- kaolin and low-grade bauxite mine in the central zone of Az Zabirah deposit in Saudi Arabia’s Hail province.

 - a processing plant at Al Madinah Al Munawarah.

-Ma’aden’s presence and growing capabilities in industrial minerals is a strong indicator of our readiness to engage in new and technologically evolving industries and businesses.
-Although industrial minerals make up a relatively small segment of our business, the versatility, specificity and newness of these resources and their applications require the most exacting efforts and challenge us to stay ahead of constantly evolving industries and emerging technologies.
+Ma’aden’s presence and growing capabilities in industrial minerals is a strong indicator of the company's readiness to engage in new and technologically evolving industries and businesses.
+Although industrial minerals make up a relatively small segment of Ma'aden business, the versatility, specificity, and newness of these resources and their applications require the most exacting efforts and challenge the company to stay ahead of constantly evolving industries and emerging technologies.

-Our industrial minerals business has grown steadily and consistently since its beginning with the start-up of LGB production in 2008.
-We added kaolin and CCM to our portfolio in 2011 and have posted year-on-year growth ever since.
+Ma'aden industrial minerals business has grown steadily and consistently since its beginning with the start-up of LGB production in 2008. the company added kaolin and CCM to our portfolio in 2011 and has posted year-on-year growth ever since.

 Ma'aden operates a magnesite mine at Zargat and a processing plant at Madinah Industrial City which has a processing line with a Multiple Hearth Furnace (MHF) to produce Caustic Calcined Magnesia (CCM); a processing line with a vertical shaft kiln (VSK) to produce Dead Burned Magnesia (DBM) and a processing line for the production of monolithic refractories.
-The MHF Line has a design capacity of 39,000 tonnes per year of CCM and the product is primary used in the metallurgical industry and for animal feed, fertilizer and waste water treatment.
+The MHF Line has a design capacity of 39,000 tonnes per year of CCM and the product is primarily used in the metallurgical industry and for animal feed, fertilizer, and wastewater treatment.

-Az Zabirah kaolin and low grade bauxite mine is located in vicinity of Hail District, which is 65 km north of Al-Baitha and 80 km north from Turbah.
-It consists of an open pit mine, in the central zone of the Az-Zabirah bauxite deposit and a processing facility.
+Az Zabirah kaolin and low-grade bauxite mine is located in the vicinity of Hail District, which is 65 km north of Al-Baitha and 80 km north of Turbah.
+It consists of an open-pit mine, in the central zone of the Az-Zabirah bauxite deposit and a processing facility.
 The mine started operation in 2008 supplying low-grade bauxite to local cement companies.
 Demand from the domestic cement industry is expected to increase as imports are replaced.
-Supply of kaolin to the phosphates industry for the production of phosphoric acid started in 2011.
+The supply of kaolin to the phosphates industry for the production of phosphoric acid started in 2011.

 Caustic Soda and Dichloride Ethylene Project